Metaxades: Development of Pottery

-Bulgarian occupation and Liberation
+Bulgarian occupation

 On 28 September 1915, the Bulgarians, after occupying the area of Didymoteicho, following an agreement with the Turks in exchange for Bulgaria's participation in the First World War, arrived in the village and lived peacefully with the inhabitants for a year.
 However, in September 1916, they began to show their true intentions.
 They sought by all means the Bulgarisation of the region and, in addition to committing atrocities, carried out other actions: they brought teachers from Bulgaria, imprisoned Greek teachers and priests, exiled Metropolitan Filaretos, and threatened everyone.
 Of course, the mobilizations were not lacking.

 According to K. Gergenis, during the war of 1916–1918, when the opposing forces were England, France, Greece, and Italy on one side and the alliance of the Ottoman Empire and Bulgaria on the other, he served in the Bulgarian army as a conscript and fought against his compatriots in the battle of Asprovalta.

-The effort to exterminate the Hellenism of Thrace and the Bulgarisation of the region, initiated by the Bulgarian komitatzides in the first decade of the century, was pursued by the Bulgarians during the First and Second Balkan Wars and the First World War until its liberation by the Greek army.
-On 22 May 1920, K. Gergenis notes, Metaxades was liberated by the Serres Division.
-The first company, led by Captain Stamatis Tsiolas and Sergeant Dimitrios Komas, guarded the village's borders.
-With the arrival of the second company, they moved to Chelidona and Dereio, while they were replaced by Captain Aristodemos and Sergeant Parashakis.

 On 19 March 1920, a Bulgarian officer and two komitatzides captured three livestock traders from the village Tokmakköy (now Metaxades) near the border, transported them to the village of Mandritsa in Bulgarian territory, stole 16,000 leva from them, and then released them.